dchirst/pretcrawl/README.md

 This app is under active development as a fun hobby, so will likely have some bugs.
 Feel free to contribute by submitting a PR if you feel like helping.

 Thanks to [Jonty's Pretadata](https://github.com/Jonty/pretadata) for providing the starting data for this silly little app.

+## Disclaimer

+This app has no affiliation whatsoever with Pret A Manger.